drahcir-ediacla/sample-project-skill-assessment/README.md

 - EROFS: read-only file system (Occurs when your application tries to write to a file in a location that is read-only in "production" mode.)
 - Creating a new article is supposed to be allowed for writers only, but I didn't complete the functionality to restrict it for editors
 - Failure to implement a text editor or WYSIWYG editor in the Content field.
 (I got stuck with this part of the process and decided to temporarily skip it.)
+- Link of article will lead to 404 page as I am not yet done creating page for specific article.

 Note: This app is a demonstration and uses a file-based storage system (data.json) for simplicity.
 In production, a scalable database would replace this setup.